roseengineering/blueshunt/README.md

 ### The BLE/Console App

 Copy ina219.py to your ESP32 and then copy blueshunt.py as main.py.
-The BLE app it should run after a reset.
+The BLE app should run after a reset.
 The App's BLE UART service will show up as "blueshunt".
 The same values sent (or "notified") over BLE are also printed to the Micropython console.